-Our school is part of the Diocese of Chichester Schools Department and the West Sussex Local Authority.
+Our school is overseen by the Diocese of Chichester Schools Department and the West Sussex Local Authority.
 We have well established links with the local church and diocese, who support us in maintaining our Christian Ethos.
 Father Keith Littlejohn leads worship in school on a regular basis.
 The PCC support the school with the appointment of Foundation Governors.

-We are part of the Horsham East Learning Partnership (HELP); a group of schools who work closely together to share good practice, develop ideas and resources.
+We are part of the #Educating Horsham Group; a group of schools who work closely together to share good practice, develop ideas and resources.
 We are also part of the Association of Small Schools in Horsham (ASSH), a group of six schools, who organise sporting events (e.g. ASSHletics) in which the children have an opportunity to compete.